GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/ndsl_introduction.md

 # Introduction to NDSL

 NDSL is a Python based middleware which allows users to accelerate their code while simultaneously gaining access to CPU or GPU execution.
+NDSL provides an easy way to accelerate code onto multiple hardware backends with GT4Py and DaCe, abstracting boilerplate and sharper edges of GT4Py development – it gives easy access to GT4Py and DaCe.

 NDSL relies heavily on the performance capabilities delivered by [GT4Py](https://gridtools.github.io/gt4py/latest/index.html) and